pjeby/note-folder-autorename/README.md

 * Note File Method: "Folder Name Inside"
 * Auto Rename: OFF

-The Folder Note plugin's auto-rename feature is not compatible with this plugin and enabling both may result in rename loops, broken links, or worse
+The Folder Note plugin's auto-rename feature is not compatible with this plugin and enabling both may result in rename loops, broken links, or worse.